fr33bits/SpaceSync/README.md

 ### Run the server

-1. Make sure you have ts-node installed globally: `npm install -g ts-node`
-2. Move into the `api` directory: `cd api`
+1. Move into the `api` directory: `cd api`
-3. Run `node app.ts`.
+2. Run `node app.ts` (`node --experimental-strip-types app.ts` if not on Node v23.6 or above).
 You should get a message saying that the app started on a certain port and is connected to the MySQL database.
+  - If this doesn't work, try globally installing `ts-node` with the command `npm install -g ts-node` and then rerunning the original command.

 ### Start the front-end

-1. Move into the project root directory (if you're in the `api` directory): `cd ..`
+1. Change your working directory to the project root directory (if you're not there already)
+2. Depending on which environment your want to start the front end in, run the following commands:
-2. Run the command `npm run dev` for developer mode or run commands `npm run build` and then `npm run preview` for production mode
+  - `npm run dev` for developer mode
+  - `npm run build` and then `npm run preview` for production mode

 ## Implementation notes

 - The title has a maximum character length of 300 and is enforced both on the client and with the database schema.
-- The title cannot be empty and that is enforced both on the side of the client and the API server
+- The title cannot be empty and that is enforced both on the side of the client and the API server.